c4spar/cliffy-manual/command/index.md

 ### Defining your command

-You can than add options, environemnt variables, arguments and custom types to your command as many you want.
+You can than add options, environment variables, arguments and custom types to your command as many you want.

 Environment variables will be merged into the options object.
 They have the same naming as options.
-For example the option `--template-engine` and the environment variable `TEMPLATE_ENGINE` will both renmaned to `templateEngine`.
-If both are defined at the same time the option will overide the value of the environment variable.
+For example the option `--template-engine` and the environment variable `TEMPLATE_ENGINE` will both renamed to `templateEngine`.
+If both are defined at the same time the option will override the value of the environment variable.

 The `action` method allows you to define a callback function that will be called